skius/teng/examples/sprites/wgpurender/NOTES.md

     ??? no idea why.
 - [ ] Post processing: Use rendered texture as input to new draw call where we just have one screen-sized quad and a fragment shader that does some cool effect?
+  - For that pass, optimize using just one triangle: https://wallisc.github.io/rendering/2021/04/18/Fullscreen-Pass.html

 # Ideas:
 First pass: render everything to a texture.